MTG/dunya/README.md

         sure the name contains the name of the music style that the collection is related to.
-For example, for Carnatic style the word 'carnatic' should be included somewhere in the collection name (ie 'carnatic_coll_23423')
+For example, for Carnatic style the word 'carnatic' should be included somewhere in the collection name (ie 'carnatic_coll_23423') Add the releases for which you have a copy (step 3) into this collection.

     5. Run the development server and direct your browser to localhost:XXXX/dashboard